aragon/radspec/README.md

 }
 ```

 Notice the *dynamic expression* documentation for the `setAge` function.
 When presented to the end user, this will render based on the inputs provided by the user.
-For example, if the end user is calling the contract with an input of 10 years, this is specified to render as:
+For example, if the end user is calling the contract with an input of 10 years, this will be rendered by radspec as:

 > Set the tree age to 10 years